zapier/visual-builder/docs/_docs/triggers.md

 ![Zapier Trigger Visual Builder](https://cdn.zapier.com/storage/photos/2d499138890f7237dffe728fbe9340bc.png)

-Every Zap starts with a trigger, powered by either a webhook subscription that watches for new data as it comes in or a polling `GET` API call to check for new data periodically.
+Every Zap starts with one trigger, powered by either a webhook subscription that watches for new data as it comes in, or a polling API call to check for new data periodically.

 Triggers are how your app's users can start automated workflows whenever they add or update something in your app.
 New emails, messages, blog posts, subscribers, form entries, commits, and much more are the initial data that underpin every Zap.

-As triggers only watch for new data and typically need to send no or little data to the app, they're often quicker to setup than Zapier action steps.
+As triggers only watch for new data and typically need to send no or little data to the app, they're often quicker to set up than Zapier [actions](./actions).
 Zapier can watch for any new or updated item through your API—or optionally, you can include [input fields](https://platform.zapier.com/docs/input-designer) for users to enter filters, tags, and other details to filter through new data and watch for the items they want.

 > **Note**: Triggers are initially displayed in the order they are added to Zapier integrations, so be sure to add your app’s most important triggers first.

 ## Trigger Types

-Zapier only includes one _Trigger_ step, but your app may use triggers in multiple ways.
 Most Zapier triggers run when new items are added to an app, database, project, or file.
-Some apps also include update triggers that run whenever an item is updated in the app, which is useful to help users keep data up-to-date across apps using Zapier.
+Some apps also include update triggers that run whenever an item is updated in the app, which is useful to help users keep data up to date across apps using Zapier.

-To make a standard trigger, use an API endpoint that lists new items in an array sorted in reverse chronological order.
+To create a "new item" trigger, use an API endpoint that lists items in an array sorted in reverse chronological order.
 These are typically the most common API endpoints to read data from a platform.
-If your API lists items in a different order by default but allows for sorting, include an order or sorting field in your API call.
+If your API lists items in a different order by default, but allows for sorting, include an order or sorting field in your API call.

-To make an update trigger, use an API endpoint that lists all items, both new and updated, or alternately an endpoint that lists only updated items.
+To create an "updated item" trigger, use an API endpoint that lists all items, both new and updated, or an endpoint that lists only updated items.
 Zapier needs a composite `id` field that changes whenever the item is updated (ideally `z.hash('md5', item.id + item.updated_at)`), so subsequent updates aren't be filtered out by Zapier's deduper.
-Again, this should return an reverse chronological order array.
+Again, this endpoint should return an array of items in reverse chronological, preferably by recency of update.
 Be sure to include details in your trigger description that lets users know which updates will run this trigger.

 # How to Add a New Trigger to a Zapier Integration